jhleakakos/aw-docker/README.md

 When we want to work with the database going forward:

-- make sure Docker is running on your computer
+- make sure Docker is running
 - navigate to the project directory
 - run `docker compose up -d` to start the container
 - connect through ADS